 Industry is regarded as a major industry that has developed to a great extent in the recent years.
 With the advent of major corporate houses in the sector, the investment in film making

 has also increased.
 The Indian film industry has become one of the major contributors to the Indian economy.
 Indian Software Industry witnessed a massive boom and gave the label of a knowledge based economy to the country.
 This industry has been growing rapidly in the recent times with increase in outsourced projects.
-It grew by almost 7 percent in 2008.
 The industries such as Indian Chemical Industry

 and Indian Vegetable Oil Industry

 are also known to contribute to the countrys growth.